lazyprop/md-latex.css/README.md

 goals:
 - [x] add config.json instead of editing source variables.
 - [x] find file extensions/paths better. this could be fixed by just adding .md to the url. it is not exactly what i wanted but it will probably get the job done.
-- [ ] find a better way to serve files according to routes. i just realized that it is trying to request pass my favico to pandoc and that's not good.
+- [x] find a better way to serve files according to routes. i just realized that it is trying to request pass my favico to pandoc and that's not good.
-- [ ] find a way to put things in separate folders and still be able to use them.
+- [x] find a way to put things in separate folders and still be able to use them.
 - [x] add live reload
+- [ ] add syntax highlighting